Realistic Large-Scale Fine-Depth Dehazing Dataset from 3D Videos: Large-scale Real Outdoor Dataset

 Although 3D movies provide stereo image pairs for every frame, the movie data comes with its own issues as well.
 First, some 3D films are shot with monocular cameras and the stereo effects are manually added by post-processing.
-In this case, we only select movies that were shot using physical stereo cameras.
-Second, we only select Blu-ray format high definition movies, which allow us to make high-resolution images.
+In this case, we do not include those movies in our dataset as we only select movies that were shot using physical stereo cameras.
+Second, we only select high-definition movies in \textit{Blu-ray} storage format, which allow us to extract high-resolution image pairs.
 In addition, camera focal lengths, stereo camera baselines, and camera intrinsic parameters are usually unknown and these parameters vary from one movie to another.
 It is difficult to directly compute the stereo disparity solely from the image pairs using the state-of-the-art stereo estimation algorithms.
 In addition, most of the stereo algorithms are designed and trained to estimate disparity in positive ranges only.
-However, the 3D movie data may contain negative disparity values because of the camera rotation in the stereo rig configuration.
+However, the 3D movie data may contain negative disparity values because of the camera position settings in the stereo rig configuration.
 Instead of applying stereo algorithms, we apply the state-of-the-art optical flow estimation method PWCNet \cite{PWC} to handle the positive and negative disparity values.
-We only retain the horizontal component of the flow field as the disparity.
+We only retain the horizontal component of the flow field as the disparity as shown in Fig.~\ref{fig:camera}(b) (Middle Row).
+As the depth is inversely proportional to the horizontal disparity computed in last step, we convert the disparity map to depth map for each image as shown in Fig.~\ref{fig:existing} (a) and (c).

 \textbf{Depth Map Refinement} The PWCNet \cite{PWC} produces flow fields in a quarter of the original image size.
 A bi-linear up-sampling post-processing is usually used to up-sample the flow fields to the full size.
-In our case, the bi-linear up-sampling usually makes the object's boundary blurry (shown in Fig.~\ref{fig:depth_compare_reside}), which also leads to halo effect on the rendered object's boundary.
-To solve this, we apply FGI \cite{Li2016fgi} algorithm to up-sample the flow fields based on the boundary, contours, and edges of the input image.
-Fig.~\ref{fig:depth_compare_reside} compares the depth maps of these two up-sampling methods.
-We can observe that the depth discontinuities are more aligned with the actual objects' boundaries in the input images.
-Hence, the halo effects of the FGI up-sampled results are significantly reduced.
+In our case, the bi-linear up-sampling usually makes the object's boundary blurry, which also leads to halo effect on the rendered object's boundary.
+To that end, we apply FGI \cite{Li2016fgi} algorithm to up-sample the flow fields based on the boundary, contours, and edges of the input image shown in Fig.~\ref{fig:depth_compare_reside}.
+From the figure, We can observe that the depth discontinuities are more aligned with the actual objects' boundaries in the input images.
+Hence, the halo effects of the FGI up-sampled results are significantly reduced compared with depth maps from RESIDE-$\beta$ dataset.